| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 are assumed to be normal and half-normal, respectively, which can

-be defined using the
+be defined using the intercept and shape arguments.

 The power prior for does not have a closed form, and